wg21908/tech/learning_journey_02/README.md

     (`git reset --hard HEAD`).

 - THE_REAL_DEAL.md (coming soon):
-  - Intention: an upcoming file where you'll describe an official ticket (C and/or Assembly changes) you work on for the Linux kernel, including the problem, design notes, and patch workflow.
+  - Intention: an upcoming file where I'll describe an official ticket (C and/or Assembly changes) you work on for the Linux kernel, including the problem, design notes, and patch workflow.

 How to use these notes
 -
-- Step 1: Follow the steps in [DEVELOPMENT_ENVIRONMENT_SETUP.md](DEVELOPMENT_ENVIRONMENT_SETUP.md)
+- Step 1.0: Follow the steps in [LINUX_NATIVE_BASED_DEV_ENV.md](LINUX_NATIVE_BASED_DEV_ENV.md)
-  to prepare your environment and verify email/git tooling.
+  to prepare your Linux native kernel development environment and verify email/git tooling.
+- Step 1.1: Follow the steps in [QEMU_VM_BASED_DEV_ENVIRONMENT.md](QEMU_VM_BASED_DEV_ENVIRONMENT.md)
+  to prepare your QEMU/VM kernel development environment.
 - Step 2: Use [PRACTICE_RUN.md](PRACTICE_RUN.md) to make a
   small, reversible change and exercise the build/send/test loop.
 - Step 3: When `THE_REAL_DEAL.md` is added, use it as the reference for the